 On that flight, travelling with Princess Cecilie, was her husband, mother-in-law, her young sons and Lina Henar the children’s nurse.
 Princess Johanna was left at Darmstadt because she was considered too young to accompany the family and the Princess Cecilie of Greece and Denmark was uncomfortable taking her on the flight.
 This could perhaps be due to the fact that the Princess was mortally terrified of flying.

 The weather was absolutely clear and sunny when they took off, but it later became extremely foggy after flying for some time.
 No one knows the exact reason why but the pilot decided to make a quick landing near Brussels.
 However, he could not do so because of the dense fog and decided to land at Ostende, the next adjoining airport.

 But it would turn out that Ostende Airport also had dense fog.
 The pilot was not able to spot a tall factory chimney in the bad weather and as a result, the aircraft’s wings hit.
 Within minutes the plane burst into flames and crashed to the ground.
 There were a total of eleven people on board including the Princess Cecilie of Greece and Denmark.

 Unfortunately, nobody survived the crash.
 When the rescue team arrived, they found the dead body of a newly born baby within the wreckage.
 It is therefore believed that the Princess gave birth to her fourth child during the flight.
 This might also explain why the pilot tried to make an emergency and unscheduled landing.

 The funeral took place in Nazi Germany in Darmstadt at the Rosenhöhe.
 This site is the traditional burial place of the Hesse family.

 The sole survivor of their young family was Princess Johanna who was left at home.
 She was later adopted by her uncle Prince Ludwig but died from meningitis just two years later on 14th June 1939.
-Following her untimely death, the young Princess was buried with her family in Darmstadt.
+The young princess was buried in Darmstadt with her family after her untimely death.